docknetwork/crypto/vb_accumulator/README.md

 Implements
 - a dynamic positive accumulator [`PositiveAccumulator`], that supports membership proofs.
 - a dynamic universal accumulator [`UniversalAccumulator`], that supports membership and non-membership proofs.
-- a zero knowledge proof of membership and non-membership in the accumulators with [`ProofProtocol`].
+- a zero knowledge proof of membership and non-membership in the accumulators with [`ProofProtocol`] as described in the paper.
+  These are essentially proofs of knowledge of a weak-BB signature
+- an alternate and more efficient protocol of zero knowledge proof of membership and non-membership based on a more efficient protocol for proving knowledge of a weak-BB signature.
+This isn't described in the paper.
+- keyed verification proofs of membership and non-membership where the verifier knows the secret key

 Allows
 - single and batch updates (additions, removals or both) to the accumulators.